 The populations in this study are commercial banks in Indonesia for the period 2010-2016.
-Based on the sample selection results, we obtain balanced data panel consisting of 54 banks with 324 observations.
+Based on the sample still tion results, we obtain balanced data panel consisting of 54 banks with 324 observations.
 The study uses secondary data sources from annual reports, bank websites, bank governance reports or new releases and financial reports.
-The data used began from 2010, because in 2008 there was a global financial crisis that had a negative impact on economic development, especially banking in Indonesia.
-Based on data sourced from financial stability studies (BI, 2010; 2011), the negative impact of the global financial crisis on banks occurred in 2008-2009.
+The data used began from 2010, because in 2008 there was a global financial crisis that had a negative impact on economic development, especially studies (BI, 2010; 2011), the negative impact of the global financial crisis on banks occurred in 2008-2009.
 However, in 2010, the bank's performance began to show improvement, especially in the second half of 2010.